AdobeDocs/workfront-learn.en/help/reporting/intermediate-reporting/basic-text-mode-for-filters.md

 ---
 title: Understand basic text mode for filters
-description: Learn what text mode is, what camel case is, and some basic “plug and play” text mode you can use in your report filters in Workfront.
+description: Learn what text mode is, what camel case is, and some basic "plug and play" text mode you can use in your report filters in Workfront.
 activity: use
-feature: Reports and Dashboards
+feature: Text Mode Reporting
 thumbnail: 336820.png
 type: Tutorial
 role: User